Top 5 Web Design Agencies in the World

 Q: How much do San Francisco Bay Area-based agencies charge for web design?

-A: There are many articles online about the cost of a website estimating around $5k for a site built by a freelancer and $25–40k when you hire a web design agency.
+A: There are many articles online about the cost of a website design estimating around $5k for a site built by a freelancer and $25–40k when you hire a web design company.
 While this might be true for offshore locations like India or Eastern Europe, the US and especially the San Francisco Bay area-based agencies will charge a lot more.

 Q: How long will it take to create my website?